SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/potential_enhancements/enhancement_specifications.md

 ## 1. Dynamic IP Address Management

 ### Summary
-This enhancement proposes leveraging Proxmox VE's built-in Software-Defined Networking (SDN) capabilities to manage IP addresses for LXC containers dynamically.
-This approach eliminates the need for manual static IP assignment, streamlining container provisioning and reducing configuration overhead.
+This enhancement proposes leveraging Proxmox VE's built-in Software-Defined Networking (SDN) capabilities to manage IP addresses for LXC containers and Virtual Machines dynamically.
+This approach eliminates the need for manual static IP assignment, streamlining container and VM provisioning and reducing configuration overhead.

 ### Recommended Solution
 Utilize Proxmox VE's integrated SDN with IPAM (IP Address Management) and DHCP services.
 This is a native solution that minimizes complexity and avoids reliance on external tools.